datamllab/rlcard/docs/toy-examples.md

 >> You choose action (integer):
 ```
+We also provide a running demo of a rule-based agent for UNO.
+Try it by running `examples/uno_human.py`.

 ## Leduc Hold'em as Single-Agent Environment
 We have wrraped the environment as single agent environment by assuming that other players play with pre-trained models.
 The interfaces are exactly same to OpenAI Gym.
 Thus, any single-agent algorithm can be connected to the environment.
 An example of Leduc Hold'em is as below: